Italy reports 27,214 coronavirus cases on Tuesday, 127 deaths | Health

 Italy reports 27,214 coronavirus cases on Tuesday, 127 deaths

-Italy reported 27,214 COVID-19 related cases on Friday, against 18,380 the day before, the health ministry said, while the daily number of deaths rose to 127 from 79.
-The total number of intensive care patients stood at 422, increasing from a previous 411.
-Some 174,098 tests for COVID-19 were carried out in the past day, compared with a previous 105,739, the health ministry said.
+Italy reported 27,214 COVID-19 related cases on Tuesday, against 18,380 the day before, the health ministry said, while the daily number of deaths rose to 127 from 79.
+Italy has registered 161,893 deaths linked to COVID-19 since its outbreak emerged in February 2020, the second-highest toll in Europe after Britain and the eighth highest in the world.

 - Country: